How to Import a Kei Truck from Japan: A Step-by-Step Guide

 Common Mistakes to Avoid

 - Importing a vehicle that is not 25 years old.
-CBP will seize or force re-export of non-compliant vehicles.
+CBP will seize or force re export of non compliant vehicles.

 - Skipping the auction sheet translation.
 Auction sheets contain critical condition information.
 Pay the small fee for a professional translation.

 - Ignoring rust.
 A cheap truck with frame rust is not a bargain.
 Always request undercarriage photos before bidding.
+Browse Goo-net Exchange listings to get a feel for condition grading standards.

 - Forgetting EPA and DOT forms.
 Missing these forms at customs entry causes delays and storage fees at the port.